quintindunn/quintindunn/README.md

 - 🦀 I want to learn Rust
 - 🕥 I've always loved coding since the age of around 8, I've now been a python developer for around 5 years.
 I'm fluent in Python, Javascript, and Java.
 I'm also
 - 📫 Reach me on [discord](https://discordapp.com/users/309465127860568067) or email me at [dunnquintin07@gmail.com](mailto:dunnquintin07@gmail.com)
-- 🏫 I'm currently in High School, I've taken and am taking a variety of AP classes including
+- 🏫 I'm currently in high School, I've taken and am taking a variety of AP classes including
   - AP Biology
   - AP Chemistry
   - AP Computer Science A
   - AP Physics 1 (ongoing)
-  - AP Computer Science Principles (ongoing)